From fearless to folklore.

 From the loose curls that came with her debut in 2006 to a brief moment as a bleach blonde in 2016, Swift has frequently used hair and makeup as a means of sending a message about her music.

-There's no telling what Swift's newest album, folklore, and the era it ushers in might bring us, but in the meantime, you can revel in the all of her most nostalgic beauty moments, ahead.
+There's no telling what Swift's newest era — with Folklore and Evermore —will usher in, but in the meantime, you can revel in the all of her most nostalgic beauty moments, ahead.

 When she was just starting out, sun-kissed blonde hair and wavy curls were an essential Swift style.

 As time went on, Swift found new ways of wearing her curls.
 This style, which came around the release of Fearless, featured tighter ringlets pulled into a side ponytail.